-Consecutive Full GCs are caused because of one single reason: Under allocation of JVM heap size.
+Consecutive Full GCs are caused because of one single reason: Under allocation of JVM heap size or Under allocation of Perm Gen/metaspace.
 It’s indicative of the fact that application needs more memory than what you have allocated.
 In other words, you are trying to fit in a truck load of objects in a small compact car.
-So JVM has to do more work to clean-up the garbage objects in the small compact car, to make room for actively used objects.
+So JVM has to work very hard to clean-up the created garbage, to fit in to a small compact car, to make room for actively used objects.

 Now you might have a question, my application was running fine all along, why all of a sudden I see this consecutive Full GC problem?
 That’s a valid question.
 Answer to this question could be one of the following:

 - Your application’s traffic volume has started to grow since the last time you have tuned the JVM heap size.
 May be your business is improving, more users have started to use your application.